A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

 \subsection{Infinitesimal symmetries}

-We now want to discover more properties of the Griffiths differential system on the tangent sphere bundle of a Riemannian $n+1$-manifold.
-We resume previous notation for $\calS$ with any radius $s$.
-For many of the following notions we recur to \cite{BCGGG,BGG,IveyLan}.
+We now wish to explore further properties of the exterior differential system on the tangent sphere bundle of a Riemannian $n+1$-manifold.
+We resume with previous notation for $\tsb$ with any radius $s$.
+For many of the following notions we recur to \cite{BCGGG}, \cite{BGG} and \cite{IveyLan}.

 It is easy to see there are no non-zero Cauchy characteristics of the contact structure $(\tsb,\theta)$, i.e. there exists no vector field $v\in\XIS_\tsb\backslash0$ on $\tsb$ such that $v\lrcorner\calI\subset\calI$ where $\calI$ is the $\dx$-closed differential ideal generated by $\theta$.
 The Lie algebra $\g_\calI$ of infinitesimal symmetries $v$ of $\calI$, a set containing the Cauchy characteristics, is easy to compute formally. $v$ is now required to satisfy ${\cal L}_v\calI\subset\calI$.
 On an adapted frame on $\tsb$, we let $v=\sum_{i=0}^{2n}v_ie_i$ and it is of course enough to check that the 1-form ${\cal L}_v\theta$ is still a multiple of $\theta$.
 By the Cartan formula,